RyanS07/RyanS07/README.md

 A majority of my projects are from internships/research terms or school.
 As such, unfortunately I can't share much code here because their source codes cannot be shared publically.

 ### Line-Tracking Arduino Robot Workshop (Arduino, AutoDesk Fusino 360), *For Research Term*
-Designed and taught an 8-day workshop teaching first year electrical and computer engineering (ECE) students how to CAD, wire, and program an Arduino-controlled robot to follow a black line. ***The workshop was such a success that the Chair of the ECE Department at UofT offered to support the workshop in future with a dedicated facility and full funding.***
+Designed and taught an 8-day workshop teaching first year electrical and computer engineering (ECE) students at UofT how to CAD, wire, and program an Arduino-controlled robot to follow a black line. ***The workshop was such a success that the Chair of the ECE Department at UofT offered to support the workshop in future with a dedicated facility and full funding.***

 The workshop started with 3 days of involved lessons teaching the students
 - How to use Fusion 360 to design their own robot body